Building your AI roadmap: the template

 Real milestones measure operational health.
 Here’s what I mean: “Agent handles 100 production conversations with zero escalations requiring human correction” is a milestone.
 “Agent deployed to production” is not.

-The difference matters because 67% of production RAG systems experience significant retrieval accuracy degradation within 90 days.
+The difference matters because nearly two-thirds of organizations remain stuck in pilot stage as of mid-2025, and only 5-20% of AI pilots result in high-impact deployments with measurable value.
 If your milestone is “Deploy RAG,” you’ll check that box and move on.
 If your milestone is “Maintain 95% retrieval accuracy for 90 days,” you’ll build the monitoring, testing, and maintenance systems you actually need.

 This is where reliable ai agent patterns become critical.
 Anthropic’s research on building effective agents emphasizes that the most successful agents aren’t the most sophisticated - they’re the ones with predictable failure modes and clear recovery paths.